Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 course.

-Since I also want you to be able to easily communicate with me and the other students who will be in the course, I have also setup a Slack workspace.
+Since I also want you to be able to easily communicate with me and the other students who will be in the course, I have setup a Slack workspace.
 You can sign-up to join the Slack workspace for free at this web site:

 https://join.slack.com/t/cmpsc102fall2020/signup